Granville Village Historic District: Description and history

 Granville was settled in 1734, with most of its early activity focused around Granville Center.
 East Granville, now Granville Village, also came to support a tavern and a few mills in the late 19th century.
 In 1790, the First Baptist Church was established in the village, which in the mid-19th century became the focus of a single industry, the manufacture of drums.
-The firm of Noble & Cooley was founded in 1854, and continues to operated in 19th-century factory buildings on Water Street.
+The firm of Noble & Cooley was founded in 1854, and continues to operate in 19th-century factory buildings on Water Street.
 The success of this firm and others in the industry spurred the village's growth in the second half of the 19th century, and continue to be a major economic force today.

 The historic district is centered around the junction of Main Road (Massachusetts Route 57) and Granby Road, with a major extension along Water Street to the southwest, where most of the industry is located.
 The triangular green at the central junction is an early 20th-century addition, the result of the loss by fire of a hotel.
 Most of the village's architecture dates between 1830 and 1890, with Victorian and Colonial Revival architecture predominating.
 The most architecturally sophisticated building is the library, a Romanesque Revival brick building constructed in 1901.